 Career Services at FCC offers job search assistance to graduates and students seeking part-time or full-time employment.

-Students and graduates may access the online jobs platform College Central Network (CCN) at www.CollegeCentral.com/frederick.
+Students and graduates may access the online jobs platform, Handshake.
 This platform lists part-time and full-time jobs, as well as internships.
-CCN is a portal full of information and resources including sample resumes, interviewing tips, networking strategies, and job search advice.
-There are helpful documents, podcasts, and videos.
-A full employer recruitment calendar also lists career fairs, information tables, and networking events.
+Handshake also has a robust Resource Library with information related to preparing for the job and internship search, including resume development and interviewing.
+A full employer recruitment calendar also lists career fairs, information tables, employer information sessions, and networking events.

 Project Forward Step